AMENDED AND RESTATED BYLAWS

 VIII.
 Voting, Notice and Method of Meeting

-The representative of each Partner member is entitled to one vote at any single meeting of CTXVOAD.
+- The representative of each Member organization is entitled to one vote at any single meeting of CTXVOAD.
 An individual representative may represent more than one member organization, but shall be entitled to only vote for one such organization at any single meeting of CTXVOAD.

 Amendments to these Bylaws may be made by a majority vote taken at any regular or special meeting of CTXVOAD at which a quorum is present.
 Amendments must be moved and seconded, and voted upon, at a properly noticed regular or special meeting of CTXVOAD.